teresagarcia/officeprops/README.md

  * ods, odt, odp

 ## Install:
-Officeprops relies on [JSZip](https://stuk.github.io/jszip/) which has be included alongside this package if not using node.
+Officeprops relies on [JSZip](https://stuk.github.io/jszip/) which has to be included alongside this package if not using node.

 Node:
 ```